brillout/wildcard-api/docs/intro.template.md

    where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.
    </details>

-2. Functions you define on `require('wildcard-api').endpoints`
+2. Functions you define
-   in Node.js...
+   in Node.js on
+   `require('wildcard-api').endpoints`...

    ~~~js
    // Node.js